Undergraduate Courses in Education

 EDUC 4327 Readings and Research (3-0).
 A course taught on an individual basis wherein special topics are studied.
 Course content varies according to needs of the student.

 EDUC 4328 Teaching Spanish Language Arts in the Bilingual Classroom (3-0).
 A study of methods and techniques for teaching Spanish reading and language arts to the bilingual child.
 Special attention will be given to the diagnosis of reading competence to insure successful transition into English reading.
-Taught in Spanish.
+Fifty percent of the class may be taught in Spanish.

 EDUC 4329 Teaching Content Areas in the Bilingual Classroom (3-0).
 An overview of methods and techniques for teaching social studies, science and mathematics in Spanish to the bilingual child.
 Attention will be given to principles of time and treatment, instructional planning, and classroom management strategies.
-Taught in Spanish.
+Fifty percent of the class may be taught in Spanish.

-EDUC 4607 Student Teaching in Early Childhood through Fourth Grade,EC-4 (6-0).
+EDUC 4607 Student Teaching in Early Childhood through Sixth Grade,EC-6 (6-0).
 Includes a minimum of six weeks of teaching practice in an accredited elementary and six weeks of teaching practice in an accredited early childhood program under supervision of a public school classroom teacher.
+Must meet departmental approval to student teach.